dojo/framework/src/stores/README.md

 processExecutor({ foo: 1 }); // Compile error
 ```

-The process executor's `payload` type will also be inferred by the `payload` type of the commands if not specified explicitly, however the `payload` type for all the commands must be assignable, when this is not the case the payload generic type needs to be explicitly passed.
+The process executor's `payload` type will also be inferred by the `payload` type of the commands if not specified explicitly, however, the `payload` type for all the commands must be assignable when this is not the case the payload generic type needs to be explicitly passed.

 ```ts
 const createCommandOne = createCommandFactory<any, { foo: string }>();